arangodb/velocypack/Jason.md

   - 0x38-0x3f : reserved
   - 0x40-0xbf : UTF-8-string, using V-0x40 bytes (not Unicode-Characters!),
-                length 0 is possible, so 0x40 is the empty string, maximal length is 127
+                length 0 is possible, so 0x40 is the empty string, maximal length is 127, note that strings here are not zero-terminated
   - 0xc0-0xc7 : long UTF-8-string, next V-0xbf bytes are length of string
-                in bytes
+                in bytes, note that long strings here are not zero-terminated
   - 0xc8-0xcf : reserved
-  - 0xd0-0xd7 : binary blob, next V-0xcf bytes are length of blob in bytes
+  - 0xd0-0xd7 : binary blob, next V-0xcf bytes are length of blob in bytes, note that binary blobs are not zero-terminated
   - 0xd8-0xdf : reserved
   - 0xe0-0xff : reserved